 Ethical Approval: The Institutional Review Board (IRB) determined this study was exempt from requiring IRB approval.

-Consent: All information was recorded anonymously, and respondents were assured that personal information was protected.
-The Institutional Review Board (IRB) determined this study was exempt from requiring IRB approval.
+Consent: All information was recorded anonymously, and respondents were assured that personal information would be kept confidential.

-Conflict of Interest: The authors have no conflicts of interest to declare that are relevant to the contents of this article
+Conflict of Interest: The author has no conflicts of interest to declare that are relevant to the contents of this article.

 Figure 1.
-Rates of self-defined addictive behaviors among Israeli youth during the COVID-19 pandemic.
+Rates of self-reported addictive behaviors among Israeli youth during the COVID-19 pandemic.

 Figure 2.
-Differences in the rates of self-defined addictive behaviors by age groups (values are calculated as % out of those who self-defined themselves as addicts in each domain).
+Differences in the rates of self-reported addictive behaviors by age groups (values are calculated as a percentage of those who identified themselves as addicts in each domain).

 Figure 3.
-Differences in the rates of self-defined addictive behaviors by biological sex (values are calculated as % out of those who self-defined themselves as addicts in each domain).
+Differences in the rates of self-reported addictive behaviors by biological sex (values are calculated as a percentage of those who identified themselves as addicts in each domain).

 Figure 4.
-Differences in the rates of self-defined addictive behaviors by religiosity (values are calculated as % out of those who self-defined themselves as addicts in each domain).
+Differences in the rates of self-reported addictive behaviors by religiosity (values are calculated as a percentage of those who identified themselves as addicts in each domain).

 Figure 5.
-Differences in the rates of self-defined addictive behaviors by SES (values are calculated as % out of those who self-defined themselves as addicts in each domain).
+Differences in the rates of self-reported addictive behaviors by SES (values are calculated as a percentage of those who identified themselves as addicts in each domain).

 Figure 6.
-Differences in the rates of self-defined addictive behaviors by immigration (values are calculated as % out of those who self-defined themselves as addicts in each domain).
+Differences in the rates of self-reported addictive behaviors by immigration (values are calculated as a percentage of those who identified themselves as addicts in each domain).

 Table 1

-Rates of self-defined addictive behaviors among Israeli youth as a function of age groups
+Rates of self-reported addictive behaviors among Israeli youth as a function of age groups